wofsauge/IsaacDocs/docs/faq/faq.md

 These are some tips on how to improve communication.

+### Read the Docs

+This is the webpage for the Isaac modding documentation, or "the docs" for short.
+Please search the docs using the search feature in the top-right-hand corner before asking a question to other modders.

 ### Use Discord Syntax Highlighting {: .subHeader}

 When pasting code into Discord, make sure to paste it in a "code block" by using triple backticks.
 And make sure to use syntax highlighting for the language, by typing the name of the language next to the backticks.